kit-data-manager/.github/profile/README.md

 ## Hi there 👋

-We are **Data Explotation Methods**, and this is our public software repository.
-We deal with research data management and metadata in particular.
-We are a group of the Steinbuch Centre for Computing (SCC), which is located at the Karlsruhe Institute of Technology (KIT).
+We are **Data Explotation Methods** (DEM), and this is our public software repository.
+Our group deals with research data management and metadata in particular.
+DEM is a group of the Steinbuch Centre for Computing (SCC), which is located at the Karlsruhe Institute of Technology (KIT).

 - [🔎 Our page at Karlsruhe Institute of Technology (KIT)](https://www.scc.kit.edu/en/aboutus/dem.php)
 - [🚀 Our Software Portfolio, including documentation](https://kit-data-manager.github.io/webpage/)